Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Results

 \subsection{Ablation Study}

-In these experiments, we investigate three natural design questions that may be helpful for training Noise2Recon: \begin{enumerate} \item How should supervised and unsupervised data be sampled during training? \item How should noise levels ($\sigma_{tr}$) for training augmentations be configured? \item How should loss weighting be selected? \end{enumerate} We show that Noise2Recon is not very sensitive to any of these design decisions (especially 2\&3), which may reduce the burden of hyperparameter search during training.
-All ablations are performed on $k=1$ configurations with the same hyperparameters detailed in Appendix \ref{app:additional-exps}.
+In these experiments, we investigate three natural design questions that may be helpful for training Noise2Recon: \begin{enumerate} \item How should supervised and unsupervised data be sampled during training? \item How should the training noise range ($\noiserange$) for training augmentations be configured? \item How should loss weighting be selected? \end{enumerate} We show that Noise2Recon is not very sensitive to any of these design decisions (especially 2\&3), which may reduce the burden of hyperparameter search during training.
+All ablations are performed on $k=1$ configurations with the same hyperparameters detailed in \cref{app:additional-exps}.

-\paragraph{Balanced data sampling:} In this ablation, we evaluated the impact of balanced sampling between supervised ($S$) and unsupervised ($U$) examples during training.
-Figure \ref{fig:abl-balanced-sampling} shows the performance of balanced sampling with different $T_S$:$T_U$ ratios compared to random sampling.
+\paragraph{Balanced data sampling} We evaluated the impact of balanced sampling between supervised ($S$) and unsupervised ($U$) examples during training. \cref{fig:abl-balanced-sampling} shows the performance of balanced sampling with different $T_S$:$T_U$ ratios compared to random sampling.
 Regardless of the ratio, balanced sampling consistently outperforms random sampling across all metrics.
 Oversampling supervised scans relative the unsupervised scans ($T_S>T_U$) performed slightly better than oversampling unsupervised scans ($T_U>T_S$).
-The top two overall performance across all metrics were achieved with $T_S$:$T_U$ ratios of 2:1 and 1:1, respectively.
+The top two overall performances across all metrics were achieved with $T_S$:$T_U$ ratios of 2:1 and 1:1, respectively.

-\paragraph{Sensitivity to training noise levels:} Network stability and generalizability can often be impacted by the extent (or difficulty) of the augmentations used during training.
-In this ablation, we characterized how changing the interval of noise levels sampled for training augmentations ($\sigma_{tr}$) impact overall network performance for both fully supervised training methods (Supervised+Aug) and Noise2Recon.
-We consider two training techniques that may impact the overall difficulty of learning to generalize from augmentations: (1) noise ranges with larger intervals that increase variance of sampled noise augmentations at train time, and (2) noise ranges with larger upper bounds that account for a higher magnitude of noise-corruption.
+\paragraph{Sensitivity to training noise levels} We consider two training techniques that may impact the overall difficulty of learning to generalize from augmentations: noise ranges $\noiserange$ (1) with larger intervals that increase variance of sampled noise augmentations, and (2) with larger upper bounds that account for a higher magnitude of noise-corruption.
+The performance of Supervised+Aug models deteriorated more rapidly with increased noise, particularly among metrics emphasizing high-frequency information such as SSIM (\cref{fig:noise-lvl-ablation-multi-noise}E).
+Meanwhile, Noise2Recon generalized better to both in-distribution scans ($\testnoise=0$) and OOD, noisier scans (\cref{fig:noise-lvl-ablation-multi-noise}).
+All networks trained with small noise intervals (i.e. $\noiserange$ is small) did not generalize at higher noise settings.
+For Noise2Recon, this was mitigated by either increasing the upper bound of the noise range or increasing the size of the noise range.